 Again I ask sweetheart, if you travel into life’s sunset before me, "walk slowly – wait up – and watch for me."

-(Published in the Minneapolis Star Tribune, Celebrations-Birthdays, Thursday 8 November 2007 – All editions.)
+(Published in the Minneapolis Star Tribune, Celebrations-Birthdays, Thursday 8 November 2007)

 June passed away on 23 October 2008 after a long and almost 12 year's journey from the time of her first symptoms in 1997.
 June died from Aspiration Pneumonia, a common Alzheimer's complication.
 June's funeral notice as published in the Minneapolis Star in October 2008 can be seen on this website in the drop down menu under the "In Memoriam" label - or just Click on: